dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-handle-triggered-jobs.md

 description: "Learn how to use the jobs API to schedule jobs and handle triggered jobs"
 ---

 Now that you've learned what the [jobs building block]({{< ref jobs-overview.md >}}) provides, let's look at an example of how to use the API.
+This guide follows an example that uses two applications to set up the jobs API:
-The code examples below describe an application that schedules jobs for droid maintenance and another application to handle the triggered jobs that are sent back to the app at their dueTime.
+- `job-scheduler` application: schedules jobs for droid maintenance.
+- `job-service` application: handles the triggered jobs that are sent back to the app at their `dueTime`.

 <!--
 Include a diagram or image, if possible.